How to Create Your Own Opening Course on ChessAtlas

 Short annotations beat long ones.
 If you write paragraphs, students skip them.
 See how to memorize chess openings and actually remember them for why plans-with-moves beats moves-alone.

-ChessAtlas drills with FSRS, the open-source Free Spaced Repetition Scheduler, a modern algorithm in the broader family of spaced-repetition systems (see why FSRS beats SM-2).
-In the course settings:
+There is nothing to switch on.
+ChessAtlas drills every course with FSRS, the open-source Free Spaced Repetition Scheduler, a modern algorithm in the broader family of spaced-repetition systems (see why FSRS beats SM-2).
+Spaced repetition is always on, tuned to a 90% desired-retention target out of the box — the default used by the FSRS reference implementation.
+There is no per-course setting to enable and no toggle to find.

 Step 7: Test Like a Student